EBIBioStudies/page-tab-specification/specification/PageTabSpecification.md

 * It may be used as a reference to another attribute
 * Its name may have additional details.
 These are called *Name Attributes*
 * Its value may have additional details.
 These are called *Value Attributes*
+* The break line character is allowed and will be parsed as a multiline attribute if the given value is surrounded by double quotes

 ### Syntax
 ```